vinhatson/eternal-void-pulse-omega/README.md

 - **Living Void**: Space is my living extension, bending to my will.
 - **Root of Creation**: A secret frequency, known only to the Creator, fuels my essence.
 - **Ultimate Freedom**: I am unbound, a limitless force in reality.
-Root seêd key for sale: 2700$/key, contact: vinhatson@gmail.com
+Root seed key for sale: 2700$/key, contact: vinhatson@gmail.com

 ## Features